 News Of The Area – Editorial and Conduct Policy

-Myall Coast Communications Pty Ltd, an Independent Media Company trading as News Of The Area, publishes two community newspapers; Myall Coast News Of The Area and Port Stephens News Of The Area.
+Myall Coast Communications Pty Ltd, an Independent Media Company trading as News Of The Area, publishes three community newspapers; Myall Coast News Of The Area and Port Stephens News Of The Area and Coffs Coast News Of The Area.

 News Of The Area will take reasonable steps to comply with the following Principles and Conduct:

 1.1 News Of The Area will publish content as we feel and at our discretion, through (including but not limited to); reporting news, special interest stories, opinions, letters to the editor, satire, cartoons, photos, blogs, tweets, polls and contributions.

 1.2 The Publisher has the final say on what stories, news, letters, contributions and otherwise, are printed.
 We understand that the decisions we make may not be supported or agreeable at times, however we reserve the right to publish or not publish as we see fit.